denvrdata/denvrdemos/yara/README.md

 ## Background

-Over the past few years, tools like ChatGPT and Copilot have made LLMs ubiquitous.
-These massive models are beginning to show up in everything from our email clients to our code editors.
+Over the past few years, tools like ChatGPT and Copilot have made LLMs widely accessible, appearing in everything from email clients to code editors.
-Despite this, LLMs are still just probabilistic models, trained on finite datasets.
+Despite their reach, LLMs still have notable limitations.
-As a result, they are still subject to the following weaknesses:
+As probabilistic models trained on finite datasets, they exhibit the following weaknesses:

-- **Overly General** - due to the amount of data it was trained on
+- **Overly General Responses** - Vague or non-specific answers due to broad training data.
-- **Static Knowledge** - training data represents a static snapshot of the world
+- **Outdated Knowledge** - Training data is static, representing past information.
-- **Lacks Citations** - apart from plagiarism, this limits how we can learn and vet LLM responses
-- **Hallucinations** - prone to make up answers that only sound correct
+- **Lack of Verifiable Sources** - Responses lack citations, making it difficult to verify accuracy.
+- **Hallucinations** - Occasionally generate plausible-sounding, but incorrect or fabricated, information.

-RAG pipelines are one way to mitigate these weakness by including a search component, and some prompt engineering.
+One way is through Retrieval Augmented Generation (RAG) pipelines which pairs LLMs with a search component and prompt engineering.
 The diagram below covers one of the more common workflows, incorporating an embedding model and a vector database.
 Conceptually, you really just need a: